wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-monitor-troubleshoot-investigate/includes/2-monitor-call-quality.md

-Microsoft Teams has three tools you can use to troubleshoot and improve call quality: Call analytics, Call Quality Dashboard, and Quality of Service.
+Microsoft Teams has three tools you can use to troubleshoot and improve call quality:

+- Call Analytics
+- Call Quality Dashboard
+- Quality of Service

 Suppose you're the Teams administrator for your company, and you've been asked to investigate a problem with call quality in Teams.
 You'd like to be able to research how Teams is performing in your organization.